 2. NIKE AIR ZOOM TERRA KIGER 4

 The Nike Air Zoom Terra Kiger 4 provides neutral support with lots of cushioning for comfort.
-Mesh upper is breathable for optimal airflow.
+The mesh upper is breathable for optimal airflow.

 Traction is excellent.
 You will feel stable when you go to uneven terrain in these shoes.
 They are durable except for the top lace bows.
 A stronger material would have worked better for longer wear.
 That said, it did add a nice touch to the shoes.